Water quality monitoring data and reports

 Water quality data preparation

 Prior to use in the assessment, sample data were evaluated and filtered in a multi-step process.
-Important specifics of this process are detailed below.
+Important details of this process are outlined below.

 - All sample data were analyzed using both SAS and R software.